stacks-network/docs/_develop/radiks-models.md

 ### Update attributes

-To quickly update multiple attributes of a model, pass those attributes to the `update` function.
+To quickly update multiple attributes of an instance, pass those attributes to the `update` method.

 ```javascript
 const newAttributes = {